-Use of Assessment Results: Instructor response from individual emails for requested materials was found to be very effective.
-Individual emails will continue to be sent to each instructor from the

-Director of College Libraries and library employees requesting materials for purchase.
+Use of Assessment Results: Instructor response from individual emails for requested materials was found to be effective.
+Individual emails will continue to be sent to each instructor from the Director of College Libraries and other library employees requesting materials for purchase.
 The library will also continue to order from the Outstanding Academic Titles from Choice magazine as needed.
-Interlibrary loans that have been processed during the year will also be ordered, thus providing another source of materials selection.
-The library will evaluate these results and the methods by which we reach the instructors to determine if there is a more effective way to encourage teacher participation in the selection of the materials for the CEC, labs and libraries.
-The above chart provides the statistics of items added to the library collection during the 2016-2017 year.
-The following chart provides statistical information regarding services provided by the libraries, CEC, and testing.
+Interlibrary loans, processed during the year, will also be ordered, thus providing another source of materials selection.
+The library will evaluate these results and the methods by which we reach the instructors to determine if there is a more effective way to encourage teacher participation in the selection of the materials for the libraries and lab.
+The above chart provides the statistics of items added to the library collection during the 2019-2020 year.
+The following chart provides statistical information regarding services provided by the libraries, lab, and testin

-The Libraries/Learning Labs provided the following services in 2016-2017 to faculty and students.
+The Libraries, Learning Lab, and Testing Centers provided the following services in 2019-2020 to faculty and students.

-Totals for Individual Campuses 2016-2017 Johnston Library 2016-2017 Forrest County 2016-2017 Hancock Center 2016-2017 Totals for All 2016-2017 Total # of Library/ CEC/Learning Lab Orientations 95 46 3 144 Total # of Students who attend Library/CEC/Learning Lab Orientations 1,895 833 67 2,795 Total # of Classes in Library 117 29 30 176
+Totals for Individual Campuses 2019-2020 Johnston Library 2019-2020 Forrest County 2019-2020 Hancock Center 2019-2020 Totals for All 2019-2020

-Total # of CCN Room Usage 78 78 Total # of Classes in CEC/Lab 606 265 0 871 Total # Computer Usage in Library 28,050 13,943 1,766 43,759 Total # CEC/Learning Lab Computer Usages 13,085 9,792 0 22,877 Total # Door counts 79,841 49,062 1,766 130,669 Total # Online Tests 7,425 9,241 362 17,028
+Total # of Library/ Learning Lab

+Orientations 46 62 16 124

+Total # of Students who attend Library/Learning

+Lab Orientations 1,018 1,203 215 2,436

+Total # of Classes in Library 118 20 86 224

+Total # of

+Classroom/Collaboration Room Usage 78 110 188

+Total # of Classes in Lab 190 190

+Total # Laptop or Computer Usage in

+Library 1,416 12 6,152 7,580

+Total # Door counts 59,390 52,028 13,065 124,483

+Total # Online Tests 8,954 10,011 1,505 20,470